-We are also working with our researchers into understanding the outputs of the tool to allow for greater engagement.
+The report for 2018/19 builds upon the baseline and work done with ARU researchers to understand the engagement tool further.
 The data we have gathered allows us to measure the engagement with our supply chain on this critical issue.

-The tool has already helped us in establishing a baseline, in gathering evidence and demonstrating practical examples of how different businesses are responding to the challenges presented by the Modern Slavery Act.
-Data generated by the use of the Tool for 2017/18 tells us that:
+The Tool has already helped us in establishing a baseline, in gathering evidence and demonstrating practical examples of how different businesses are responding to the challenges presented by the Modern Slavery Act and help incorporate into ARU procurement.
+Data generated by the use of the Tool for 2018/19 tells us that: